-- Group leaders must present a Letter of Agreement signed by their organization's appropriate authority, also signed by The Mountaineers Chief Operating Officer or Chief Executive Officer, outlining at minimum what facilities, services and other resources each organization agrees to provide, what the agreed up on dates and times of the program are, and when possible an agreement to provide a Certificate of Liability Insurance from their insurance carrier stating that the group will be covered during the dates of The Mountaineers program. - 2.
+- Group leaders must present a Letter of Agreement signed by their organization's appropriate authority, also signed by The Mountaineers Operations Director or Chief Executive Officer, outlining at minimum what facilities, services and other resources each organization agrees to provide, what the agreed upon dates and times of the program are, and when possible an agreement to provide a Certificate of Liability Insurance from their insurance carrier stating that the group will be covered during the dates of The Mountaineers program. - Group leaders must provide to The Mountaineers a Mountaineers waiver for each participant, signed by the participant's parent/guardian.
+Group leaders must also sign a Mountaineers waiver. - 3.
 Groups should prepare to have at least one emergency vehicle on site.
 The Mountaineers cannot take responsibility for transporting participants.
 In the event of an injury or emergency, participants will need to be transported off-site by an ambulance to a medical facility if a group does not come with transportation.